Location - Townsville, North Queensland, Australia

 As well as offering vehicle access to the summit, Castle Hill provides a number of popular walking tracks frequented by many locals!
-The 360-degree views of Townsville at the top are well worth the journey, in particularly for sunrise or sunset; Even the view of the city lights is quite spectacular.
-A World War II observation bunker sits on one corner of the Hill as a reminder of Castle Hill's military history.
-The Hill's vantage was used by visiting American soldiers during World War II.
-A signboard up top details short trails leading to various lookout points.
+The 360-degree views of Townsville at the top are well worth the journey, particularly for sunrise or sunset; Even the view of the city lights is quite spectacular.

-It's quite fun to speed down the hill on a bicycle but watch your speed and do not exceed 40km per hour, otherwise risk a fine.
+It's quite fun to speed down the hill on a bicycle but watch your speed and do not exceed 40 km per hour, otherwise, risk a fine.
 Walkers and runners must walk no more than two people across - this allows safe space for all users, including cars and cyclists.
-Townsville also has many great walkways and bikeways throughout the city.
+Townsville also has many great walkways and bike paths throughout the city.

 Here's an interactive map of them all:

 The main lookout is Jenkinson's Post Lookout but there are also a couple of short, well-maintained, concreted paths you can do when you've reached the top of Castle Hill (either by car, walking/hiking/running, or climbing).
 These paths are particularly great for visitors and tourists as they afford unrivalled views of Townsville and surrounds and have historical significance.